w3f/polkadot-wiki/docs/general/glossary.md

 another account. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} also supports more complex origin types, such as the [root origin](#root-origin), from which privileged functions can be called.

-## Oversubscribed

-If more than the maximum number of nominators nominate the same validator, it is "oversubscribed", and only the top staked nominators (ranked by the amount of stake, up to the maximum number of nominators) are paid rewards.
-Other nominators will receive no rewards for that era.
-The current maximum number of nominators is
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> on Polkadot, :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={516}/> on Kusama, :kusama }}
-but it can be modified via governance.

 ## Pallet